0zul/cw-status/.github/ISSUE_TEMPLATE/report-a-incident.md

 ---
 name: Report a incident
-about: Note: Don't forget to add the "incident" tag!
+about: Note: Don't forget to add the "incident" label!

 ---